 Another study in the UK is looking at rapamycin's effects on muscle in older adults, and one more in the US called Participatory Evaluation of Aging with Rapamycin for Longevity (PEARL) is specifically intended to investigate efficacy and safety of rapamycin to promote longevity.
-While the results from these studies are pending, the use of rapamycin for anti-aging is becoming increasingly accepted, and in low doses (2-5 milligrams once a week) probably safe.
+Preliminary results after 48 weeks were released in August 2024 and are encouraging.
+The use of rapamycin for anti-aging is becoming increasingly accepted, and in low doses (2-5 milligrams once a week) probably safe.